varshneydevansh/FilterTube/docs/youtube_renderer_inventory.md

 | Block All Collaborators | 2+ collaborators | Blocks ALL channels independently with shared `collaborationGroupId` |
 | Done • Block X Selected | 3-6 collaborators | Appears after selecting rows in multi-step mode; persists only selections |

-#### Watch page notes (v3.1.0)
+#### Watch page notes (v3.1.1)

-- **Main video + right rail:** Watch-page dropdowns now consume the same collaborator cache as Home/Search, so per-channel menu rows (and “Block All”) appear with names/handles even when the DOM only exposed “Channel A and 3 more”.
+- **Main video + right rail:** Watch-page dropdowns consume the same collaborator cache as Home/Search, so per-channel menu rows (and “Block All”) appear with names/handles even when the DOM only exposed “Channel A and 3 more”.
 - **Embedded Shorts:** Shorts surfaced inside the watch column mark `fetchStrategy: 'shorts'`; we prefetch `/shorts/<videoId>` before falling back to `/watch?v=` so collaborator menus and UC IDs hydrate reliably.
-- **Single-channel rows:** Still display “Block Channel” because the DOM scrape rarely includes the channel name; follow-up work is tracking synchronous name probes from `ytd-watch-metadata`.
+- **Single-channel rows:** Still display “Block Channel” in some cases when the DOM scrape does not include the channel name.
-- **Playlist/mix gap:** Playlist queue rows can still leak hidden videos after hard refresh; see `docs/WATCH_PLAYLIST_BREAKDOWN.md` for the refilter/skip bugs we still need to close.
+- **Watch playlist panel:** Playlist panel rows now hide deterministically for blocked channels (prefetch enriches `videoChannelMap` for playlist items), and Next/Prev navigation skips blocked items without visible playback flash.

 **Multi-select note (3+ collaborators):**
 When there are 3–6 collaborators, individual rows act as “select” toggles first.
 The bottom row becomes: